siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 This is just one line of code but it took me a lot of time and creativity to come up with this.
 Initially my plan was to make multiple functions for each of the cases I would have to deal with but that would be too cringe.

 The Choose N function is a CNF representation that N and exactly N of the variables from the ones given need to be true.
 Making this function would have been easy if the constraint of CNF was not given.
 I sat down and wrote down various of these conditions and then manually converted them CNF form using Karnaugh-Maps[^KMAPS].
 I thought this was to no avail, unsatisfied I decided to go sleep.
 Mid-sleep I came up with a better way to construct this function.
+While implementing this algorithm, I came up with an even better one.
+The original algorithm[^other], I recommend not checking out what the other algorithm if you don't understand boolean algebra.

 For Exactly N variables to be true, we can say that at least N variables need to be true and at most N variables need to true.